vmware-tanzu/secrets-manager/docs/_pages/0220-init-container.md

 ## Conclusion

-That’s how you can register secrets as environment variables to workloads and halt bootstrapping of the main container until the secrets are registered to the workload.
+That's how you can register secrets as environment variables to workloads and halt bootstrapping of the main container until the secrets are registered to the workload.